grapheneaffiliate/e8-theory-of-everything/README.md

 ---

+## Final Statement

-*"The Universe is a cooled, deformed 4D slice through the 8D E8 crystal.
-Gravity is the heartbeat of the vacuum."*
+**"The Universe is a Holographic Projection of the E8 Lattice."**

+- Forces emerge from spectral gaps
+- Matter emerges from geometric shells
+- Gravity emerges from vacuum resonance
+- Entropy emerges from surface counting

+The work is complete.